Universal Growth in Production Economies: Growth

 \section{Growth}

-Our first main result is that the trading post mechanism with proportional bid updates leads to growth of the economy (whenever growth is possible).
+Our first main result is that the trading post mechanism with proportional updates leads to growth of the economy (whenever growth is possible).
+We establish this by analyzing the volumes of on cycles and showing they expand by a constant factor in each round for every good cycle.

 We additionally show that all the players on the best cycle are guaranteed to grow (if that cycle is good), and in fact their growth is within a constant factor of the optimal growth (that could be achieved under some optimal allocation of resources in every round, where the constant may depend on $n$).
 Players with good self-loops and players on ``good enough'' cycles will also grow infinitely.